mattrclarke/mattrclarke.github.io/_posts/2014-3-3-Hello-World.md

    .index
    .concat
    .reverse
+   # ['returns', 'an', 'array', 'of', 'strings']
+   .split
+   # "ThIs WiLl Be SwApPeD"
+   .swapcase
+   # "I should look into your problem when I get time".sub('I','We')
+   .sub
-   .split                  #['returns', 'an', 'array', 'of', 'strings'] .swapcase               # "ThIs WiLl Be SwApPeD" .sub                    # "I should look into your problem when I get time".sub('I','We') .gsub                   # "I wasn't able to understand".gsub(/[aeiou]/, '1') - // = regex .match
+   # "I wasn't able to understand".gsub(/[aeiou]/, '1') - // = regex
+   .gsub
+   .match
-   .squeeze                # bring spaces down to 1 in length .squish                 # bring spaces down to 0 .tr                     # replaces all characters that match .tr_s                   #replace and squash, basically gsub
+   # bring spaces down to 1 in length
+   .squeeze
+   # bring spaces down to 0
+   .squish
+   # replaces all characters that match
+   .tr
+   # replace and squash, basically gsub
+   .tr_s

    Arrays
     # .& .* .+ .-                  # & will return unique elements from both array